ORGANISATION CHART

 Paul Greenhalgh B. Nursing, Reg.
 Nurse, Dip.
 Business Mgmt, Grad.
 Cert.
 Health Promotion

-Director of Nursing – CLAIRE KENT
+Interim Director of Nursing – LILLI LUSH

 Director Community Care – SAMANTHA PARK